Total Tests:

 What is the ISO 27002 standard?

-Differently from the ISO 27001 standard, there is no formal certification process for the ISO 27002 compliance, however, it can be expressly incorporated in the ISO 27001 ISMS documentation as the primary guidance for security controls implementation.
-Integration of ISO 27002 into the ISO 27001 is considered to be a good practice that provides additional assurance for concerned parties.
-Additionally, ISO 27017 further expands the ISO 27002 controls for the cloud environment and is considered a best practice among cloud service providers.
+In contrast to the ISO 27001 standard, there is no formal certification process for ISO 27002 compliance.
+However, it can be expressly incorporated in ISO 27001 ISMS documentation as the primary source of guidance for security controls implementation.
+Integration of ISO 27002 into ISO 27001 is considered to be good practice, and provides additional assurance for concerned parties.

 Is ISO 27001 compliance, audit or certification mandatory?